mega-haste/haste-lang/README.md

 ![turbo](./imgs/turbo.png)

 ## SWITCHED TO ZIG
-long story short, C++ sucks so i switched to something Zig.
+long story short, C++ sucks so i switched to Zig.

 ## How to try haste?